kecnry/distl/docs/api/BaseDistribution.mean.md

-msean is not implemented for this distribution type.
+mean is not implemented for this distribution type.

 Raises
 --------